 - 36mm stainless steel case

 - Seiko stainless steel bracelet and aftermarket Hirsch brown leather strap

 Disclosure: There is a scar on the dial at 3'O, probably left by a previous serviceman.
-The one I sent the watch in to decided without my permission to help me fill it in with a blue paint; it could have been done better.
+The one I sent the watch in to decided without my permission to help me fill it in with a blue marker; it could have been done better.
 Watch was last servied in September 2016.This is a vintage timepiece.
 Please expect signs of ageing and wear.
 Watch is checked to be in working condition when shipped.
-International sales are final; buyers are advised to ask all questions before purchase.
+Buyers are advised to ask all questions before purchase.
 Accuracy of watch cannot be guaranteed and there might be unexpected issues due to its age; servicing is recommended for practical everyday use.

 Price in US Dollars ($)

 Please check there for latest conversion and transaction rates.

 Partial Payment Plan

 Make that dream watch a little more attainable with a partial payment plan.
 With a non-refundable 25% reservation fee, you get the option of repaying the rest of the watch over a four week period.
 Shipment will be made once full payment is received.
 Contact me to pay for this watch via partial payments.